sorentwo/soren-website/_posts/2020-06-12-announcing-oban-pro.md

 - The pruning system housed a lot of complexity to support all of the different use cases.
   Therefore, it we've simplified it so that it *keeps jobs for 60 seconds*, making sure Oban by default leaves a small footprint after execution.
-  For those who want flexibility and/or historical data, Oban UI+Pro offers a functional UI to explore all past and on-going jobs alongside a fully featured pruning system
+  For those who want flexibility and/or historical data, Oban Web+Pro offers a functional UI to explore all past and on-going jobs alongside a fully featured pruning system

-- Producer activity is no longer recorded via heartbeats—this functionality largely powers Oban UI and now, with the plugin system, we were able to move it out
+- Producer activity is no longer recorded via heartbeats—this functionality powers Oban Web and now, with the plugin system, we were able to move it out

 - Stop rescuing of orphaned jobs.
   The rules around restarting jobs can be complex and domain dependent.
   For instance, automatically retrying a job could accidentally invoice a client twice.
   Therefore, manual intervention is the safest default.
-  You can do so via the command line or via Oban UI's web interface.
+  You can do so via the command line or via Oban Web's web interface.
   Once you see a pattern in your orphaned jobs, you can use Oban Pro's new Lifeline system or automate some of those restarts on your own

 We've extracted, rewritten and dramatically improved all of the removed functionality to make it available through the new Oban Pro package.